servicemeshinterface/smi-spec/apis/traffic-metrics/traffic-metrics.md

-# Traffic Metrics `v1alpha2`
+# Traffic Metrics

+**API Group:** metrics.smi-spec.io

+**API Version:** v1alpha1

+## Specfication

-This resource provides a common integration point for tools that can benefit by consuming metrics related to HTTP traffic.
+This specification describes a resource that provides a common integration point for tools that can benefit by consuming metrics related to HTTP traffic.
 It follows the pattern of `metrics.k8s.io` for instantaneous metrics that can be consumed by CLI tooling, HPA scaling or automating canary updates.

 As many of the implementations for this will be storing metrics in Prometheus, it would be possible to just standardize on metric/label naming.
 This,